SCO–Linux disputes: SCO and BayStar Capital

 In October 2003, BayStar Capital and Royal Bank of Canada invested US$50 million in The SCO Group to support the legal cost of SCO's Linux campaign.
 Later, it was shown that BayStar was referred to SCO by Microsoft, whose proprietary Windows operating system competes with Linux.
 In 2003, BayStar looked at SCO on the recommendation of Microsoft, according to Lawrence R. Goldfarb, managing partner of BayStar Capital: "It was evident that Microsoft had an agenda".

-On April 22, 2004, The New York Times reported that BayStar Capital, a private hedge fund which had co-arranged for $50M in funding for SCO in October 2003, was asking for its $20M back.
+On April 22, 2004, The New York Times reported that BayStar Capital, a private hedge fund that had co-arranged for $50M in funding for SCO in October 2003, was asking for its $20M back.
 The remainder of the $50M was from Royal Bank of Canada.
 SCO stated in their press release that they believed that BayStar did not have grounds for making this demand.

 On August 27, 2004, SCO and BayStar resolved their dispute.